 I like to keep a few devotional books in various places around the house so there's one handy whenever I have a few moments.
 I can read while I wait for my tea kettle to boil, when I grab an afternoon snack or just before I fall asleep.

-I've made a list of my favorite short devotional books.
+Today I'm sharing some of my favorite short devotional books.
 Please leave a comment about your favorite and how you fit it into your busy schedule or tell me about a time in your life when you found short studies especially helpful.

 First, of course, is the Bible.
 In busy seasons of life it is too easy to read other people's thoughts on the Bible and neglect the most precious book of all.
 Psalms is easy to dive into when you only have five minutes.
 Try Philippians too: a joyful book full of verses you can meditate on a few at a time.